t2013anurag/grpc-chat/README.md

 # 🗨️ gRPC Chat Application in Go

 This is a simple **gRPC-based bidirectional streaming chat server** and client built with Go.
-Multiple clients can join a chat room and send messages to each other in real time.

 ---